-Wear OS 3 is the latest update to Google's smartwatch platform, announced at Google I/O 2021.
+Wear OS 3 is the latest update to Google's smartwatch platform, originally announced at Google I/O 2021.
 It's being co-developed by Google and Samsung, the latter of which has adopted Wear OS in lieu of its long-time Tizen platform.
 It brings some notable changes compared to previous iterations of Wear OS, which should give it a boost when compared to both Google and Samsung's efforts in the space, combining the best of both companies.

-That said, we're learning more about the update as the year progresses, and this is what we know thus far about the upcoming update.
+That said, we're learning more about the update as the year progresses, and this is what we know thus far about the update.

 Availability & eligible smartwatches

 Wear OS 3 is already available on a handful of smartwatches, thanks mostly to the efforts of Samsung.
 After working with Google on the platform, Samsung was the exclusive launch partner for Wear OS 3 with the Galaxy Watch 4.
 The smartwatch has been available since August 2021 and can be purchased online or in person through retailers and carriers.
 More recently, the company has launched the new Galaxy Watch 5 series, running the latest version of Wear OS and One UI Watch, sporting updated specs and features.

 We've also seen two additional smartwatches launch with the software, including the Montblanc Summit 3 and the new Pixel Watch.

 However, while more smartwatches are launching with the software, the update hasn't been made available for older devices.
 Google announced that the update would come to select Wear OS watches from companies such as Fossil and Mobvoi.
 This consists of smartwatches running the latest Qualcomm Snapdragon Wear 4100 chipset, a list that is slowly growing.

 These are the current smartwatches that are said to support the Wear OS 3 update, although the list is not exhaustive and could likely include more devices:

 - Fossil Gen 6